-- 32. As part of the DSW programme, delivery agents must: - Retain all documentation relating to ESF DSW participants for audit purposes. - Certify true copies of original documents. - Photocopied documents must contain a 'certification statement' and the statement must be annotated on, or appended to, the copy.
-If a document contains multiple pages, then the first page should be certified and the number of attached pages indicated on the front page (alternatively, each page can be certified).
+- 31. As part of the DSW programme, delivery agents must: - Retain all documentation relating to ESF DSW participants for audit purposes. - Certify true copies of original documents (where it is safe and appropriate, under Scottish Government COVID-19 guidelines, to receive these in person).

-- Photocopies must show the relevant evidence and be clear and readable for audit purposes.
+- Photocopied documents must contain a 'certification statement' and the statement must be annotated on, or appended to, the copy.
+If a document contains multiple pages, then the first page should be certified and the number of attached pages indicated on the front page (alternatively, each page can be certified). - Photocopies must show the relevant evidence and be clear and readable for audit purposes.
 Any additional personal participant data in the evidence should be redacted.
 The certification statement must be signed and dated by an employee who can vouch that the copy is a true replica image of the original.
-(See 'Format of documents' section below, paragraphs 41-43). - Seek SFC's agreement, in advance, for any alterations to institution's planned activity outlined in their completed Regional Skills Template. - Provide SFC with advanced written notice of any anticipated under-delivery of ESF activity under the DSW programme. - Upload ESF participant documentation, as required, using SFC's secure server which can be accessed at: https://share.sfc.ac.uk/securesend. - Inform SFC in advance of any publicity arrangements they are making for the DSW programme.
+(See 'Format of documents' section below, paragraphs 40-41). - Seek SFC's agreement, in advance, for any alterations to institution's planned activity outlined in their completed Regional Skills Template. - Provide SFC with advanced written notice of any anticipated under-delivery of ESF activity under the DSW programme. - Upload ESF participant documentation, as required, using SFC's secure server which can be accessed at: https://share.sfc.ac.uk/securesend. - Inform SFC in advance of any publicity arrangements they are making for the DSW programme.
 Institutions must also provide examples of publicity used in the delivery of this project when requested by SFC.
 Institutions are also asked to note the following specific guidelines on ESF publicity. - Accept and be prepared for SFC, Scottish Government and/or the European Court of Auditors (ECA) auditing relevant institutional project documentation to confirm that funding has been used appropriately and in line with programme guidance and conditions of grant.